changlichuan/stripe-test/README.md

 populate STRIPE_SECRET_KEY_TEST with your test secret key, starting with **sk_test** populate STRIPE_PUBLISHABLE_KEY_TEST with your test publishable-key, starting with **pk_test**

-STRIPE_SECRET_KEY and STRIPE_PUBLISHABLE_KEY are for illustration only These are meant for production keys which will process actual payments, and not recommended in such demo setup
+*STRIPE_SECRET_KEY and STRIPE_PUBLISHABLE_KEY are illustrative placeholder only* *These are meant for production keys which will process actual payments, and not recommended in such demo setup*

 Then run the application locally for development:
 ```